Near-linear constructions of exact unitary 2-designs: Introduction

 Since our constructions yield exact unitary 2-designs, they are automatically valid for all notions and definitions of approximate unitary 2-designs.
 Our construction thus achieves the minimum known circuit size, depth, and sampling complexity simultaneously, among both exact and approximate unitary 2-designs.

 Exact $2$-designs offer other advantages.
 Besides the original operational applications of bilateral and channel twirling, $2$-designs have appeared in second moment analysis.
 For example, they arise in \cite{HHYW08}, where results are obtained about the decoupling of two quantum systems and quantum channel capacities.
 An exact 2-design can be used in a ``plug-and-play" manner.
-For example, there exists an encoding operation in any unitary $2$-design that achieves the quantum channel capacity.
-Thus, our results {\em automatically} imply the existance of encoding circuits of $O(n \log^2 n \log\log n)$ Clifford gates and depth $O(\log^2 n)$.
+For example, there exists an encoding operation in any unitary $2$-design that, when concatenated with an appropriate inner code, achieves the quantum channel capacity.
+Thus, our results {\em automatically} imply the existance of such encoding circuits of $O(n \log^2 n \log\log n)$ Clifford gates and depth $O(\log^2 n)$.

 In some applications such as decoupling, the distance from an exact $2$-design is amplified by a dimensional factor that can be exponential in $n$ (for example, Theorem~1 in~\cite{SDTR2013}).
 Using our exact construction, such error term vanishes exactly, so does the issue of the exponential amplification of errors.
 Thus our results yield potentially tighter bounds while maintaining a circuit size of $\widetilde{O}(n)$.

-Prior to our work, \cite{BF2013} constructs a method to generate random circuits of size $O(n \log^2n)$ and depth $O(\log^3n)$ that does not give rise to a $2$-design, yet achieves decoupling and providing small encoding circuits for quantum error correcting codes \cite{BF2013b}.
+Prior to our work, \cite{BF2013} constructs a method to generate random circuits of size $O(n \log^2n)$ and depth $O(\log^3n)$ that does not give rise to a $2$-design, yet achieves decoupling and provides small encoding circuits for quantum error correcting codes \cite{BF2013b}.
 The advantage in their approach is that no ancillas are needed, and the circuit may model some random physical processes.
 However, the depth is higher, and a substantial amount of analysis is required in the aforementioned references to show that the construction and circuit size indeed achieve the tasks with the desired accuracy.
 Adapting their construction to other applications may also require additional analysis.